Cognitive Hierarchy in Day-to-day Network Flow Dynamics: Validation Using a Virtual Experiment

 \section{Validation Using a Virtual Experiment}

-\citet{ye2018exploration} conducted an online route choice experiment to mimic travelers’ decision-making processes from day to day.
+We conducted an online route choice experiment to mimic travelers’ decision-making processes from day to day \citep{ye2018exploration}.
 The experiment collected 268 participants' route choices on 26 rounds, where each round corresponded to a true calendar day.
-It was conducted on the well-known Braess paradox network (Figure~\ref{fig:braess_network}) with one OD pair served by three routes: Route 1 as $1\to3\to5$; Route 2 as $2\to5\to3$; and Route 3 as $2\to4$.
-The travel time on each link $a\in L$ was given by the well-known BPR function: $t_a(v_a)=t_a^0\bigbracket{1+0.15\bigbracket{\frac{v_a}{V_a}}^4}$, with parameters marked in the figure in order as ($a$, $t_a^0$, $V_a$), where $t_a^0$ is the free-flow travel time and $V_a$ the capacity.
+It was implemented on the well-known Braess paradox network (Figure~\ref{fig:braess_network}) with one OD pair served by three routes: Route 1 as $1\to3\to5$; Route 2 as $2\to5\to3$; and Route 3 as $2\to4$.
+The travel time on each link $a\in L$ followed the standard BPR function: $t_a(v_a)=t_a^0\bigbracket{1+0.15\bigbracket{\frac{v_a}{V_a}}^4}$.
+The parameters are marked in the figure in order as ($a$, $t_a^0$, $V_a$), where $t_a^0$ represents the free-flow travel time and $V_a$ the capacity.
 The observed route flow (i.e., how many participants selected that route) on each day is visualized in Figure~\ref{fig:experiment_flow} with the days indexed from 0 to 25.
 Note the large oscillations in the trajectories in Figure~\ref{fig:experiment_flow}.
 Readers can refer to \citet{ye2018exploration} for more details of the experiment.

+Before proceeding with the analysis, it is worth noting why we use experimental data rather than field observations.
+Obtaining real-world route choice data for day-to-day analysis presents significant challenges due to limitations in sensor coverage, numerous confounding factors in traffic conditions, and difficulties in extracting route-specific decisions from aggregate traffic counts.
+These challenges have led transportation researchers to utilize controlled experiments when studying route choice behavior \citep{qi2023investigating}.
+While experiments cannot perfectly replicate real-world conditions, our experiment described above notably narrows the gap between laboratory conditions and real-world environments in two ways: (i) it includes a large sample of 268 participants, whereas previous studies typically involve fewer than 100 participants per scenario; and (ii) it spans 26 actual calendar days, rather than condensing all rounds within a few hours as commonly practiced in laboratory settings.
+This allows for more natural learning and adaptation processes similar to travelers' day-to-day experiences.